natefrog808/greyLocker-privacy-shield/README.md

 ## UPLOAD TO THE GRID: YOUR DIGITAL FORTRESS AWAITS

 In a world where megacorps harvest your digital pulse with every click, GreyLocker Privacy Shield rises like a neon specter in the night—a chrome-plated guardian against the all-seeing eye.
-This isn't just another extension; it's your digital fortress in the endless datastream, accessible only to the chosen few who possess the Megapixel Core NFT—your cryptographic key to the shadows.
+This isn't just another extension; it's your digital fortress in the endless datastream, accessible only to the chosen few who possess the Quantum Key NFT—your cryptographic key to the shadows.

 Jack in.
 The grid awaits.